I. Scope of Validity

-5. We are only authorized to perform partial deliveries and partial services if:
+5. We are only authorised to perform partial deliveries and partial services if:

-6. If Purchaser is in default of acceptance, we are then entitled to demand compensation for accrued damages and any extra expenses.
-The same applies if Purchaser culpably violates its cooperation duties.
+6. If the Purchaser is in default of acceptance, we are then entitled to demand compensation for accrued damages and any extra expenses.
+The same applies if the Purchaser culpably violates its cooperation duties.

-V. Place of Fulfillment, Transfer of Risk, Shipping, Packaging
+V. Place of Fulfilment, Transfer of Risk, Shipping, Packaging

-2. The risk of accidental loss and accidental deterioration of the goods shall transfer to Purchaser upon handover at the latest.
-In the case of sales shipment, however, the risk of accidental destruction and accidental deterioration of the goods as well as the risk of delay passes to the shipper, freight carrier or other person or institution assigned to complete the shipment upon handover of the goods for shipment.
-Handover is still considered to have taken place if Purchaser is in default of acceptance.
+2. The risk of accidental loss and accidental deterioration of the goods shall transfer to the Purchaser upon handover at the latest.
+In the case of sales shipment, however, the risk of accidental destruction and accidental deterioration of the goods, as well as the risk of delay, passes to the shipper, freight carrier or other person or institution assigned to complete the shipment upon handover of the goods for shipment.
+Handover is still considered to have taken place if the Purchaser is in default of acceptance.

-3. With regard to the shipment method and shipping route, we will try to take into consideration the wishes and interests of Purchaser; added costs caused by this ─ even in the case of agreed free delivery ─ shall be borne by Purchaser.
+3. With regard to the shipment method and shipping route, we shall try to take into consideration the wishes and interests of the Purchaser; added costs caused by this – even in the case of agreed free delivery – shall be borne by the Purchaser.

-6. On request and at the expense of Purchaser, we will insure the delivery using transport insurance.
-This requires an instruction from Purchaser given expressly and in writing.
+6. On request and at the expense of the Purchaser, we shall insure the delivery using transport insurance.
+This requires an instruction from the Purchaser given expressly and in writing.

 VI.
 Warranty/Limitation of Liability/Compensation for Wasted Expenditures

-1. There shall only be claims for defects from Purchaser if Purchaser has properly fulfilled its legally required examination and notification duties, particularly in accordance with § 377 HGB.
-Regardless of the legal requirements for proper examination, Purchaser shall at least examine the supplied goods after delivery at its location or that of a third party designated by Purchaser carefully and in a reasonable scope – if applicable, through random checks – for dimensional accuracy, material, weight and surface condition.
-Defects that are revealed in this way shall be indicated to us in writing within one week after receipt of goods.
+1. There shall only be claims for defects from the Purchaser if the Purchaser has properly fulfilled its legally required examination and notification duties, particularly in accordance with § 377 HGB.
+Regardless of the legal requirements for proper examination, the Purchaser shall at least examine the supplied goods after delivery at its location or that of a third party designated by the Purchaser carefully and in a reasonable scope – if applicable, through random checks – at least for dimensional accuracy, material, weight and surface condition.
+Defects that are revealed in this way shall be indicated to us in writing within one week of receipt of goods.
 If this does not occur, the goods shall be considered accepted.
 Hidden defects shall be communicated to S + P immediately after their discovery in writing.
-A proper notification of a defect shall indicate the willingness of Purchaser to send back the rejected delivered goods on the request of S + P with freight prepaid.
-In the case of a justified notification of a defect, S + P shall compensate Purchaser for the cost of the most economical shipping route; this shall not apply if costs increase because the delivered goods are located somewhere other than the place of intended use.
+A proper notification of a defect shall indicate the willingness of the Purchaser to send back the rejected delivered goods on the request of S + P with freight prepaid.
+In the case of a justified notification of a defect, S + P shall compensate the Purchaser for the cost of the most economical shipping route; this shall not apply if costs increase because the delivered goods are located somewhere other than the place of intended use.
 If the Purchaser fails to carry out a proper inspection and/or to give notice of a defect, our liability for the defect which was not notified or not notified in time or not notified properly shall be excluded in accordance with the statutory provisions.
 In the case of goods intended for installation or mounting, this shall also apply if the defect only became apparent after the corresponding processing as a result of the breach of one of these obligations; in this case, the Purchase shall, in particular, have no claims for reimbursement of the corresponding costs (dismantling and installation costs).

 2. The legal regulations apply to the rights of Purchaser in the case of quality defects and defects of title (including incorrect and under delivery as well as improper assembly or defective assembly instructions), if not otherwise specified in preceding or following provisions.

-3. Independent of preceding and following provisions, the legal regulations shall apply in the following cases:
+4. Independent of the preceding and following provisions, the legal regulations shall apply in the following cases:

-4. Otherwise, the following aspects apply to the rights of Purchaser in the case of quality defects and defects of title:
+5. Otherwise, the following aspects apply to the rights of the Purchaser in the case of quality defects and defects of title:

 a) Liability for compensation for damages and compensation for wasted expenditures